 But because crime has been on the rise since roughly the same time marijuana was legalized in the state, opponents to legalization pounced on the data, which Henning says is inconclusive.

 Some Blame Rise of Homelessness in Colorado on Legal Weed

 Larimer County Sheriff Justin Smith said that legalization has not ended black market drug trafficking as promised by marijuana advocates, and he claims that the opposite has happened.

 Smith cites the murder-rape of 23-year-old Helena Hoffmann by a transient and registered sex offender from Kentucky, Jeffrey Etheridge, as evidence.
 Etheridge said that he moved to Colorado to be near his girlfriend's brother, who had a job in a pot shop.

 Henning disagrees that the homeless are responsible for the crime spike and says that more officers have been hired to tackle the illegal black market.
 Hickenlooper also disagrees that the influx of homeless people looking to find cannabis jobs is to blame for the crime increase and says that the data is hard to measure.

 Studies show that marijuana could decrease crime by combating the opioid epidemic in the country.
-The Journal of the American Medical Association published two studies finding there were more than 2 million fewer daily prescriptions for opioid painkillers given to Medicare patients with prescriptions for marijuana.
+The Journal of the American Medical Association published two studies finding there were more than 2 million fewer daily prescriptions for opioid painkillers given to individuals on Medicare with prescriptions for marijuana.